AnilShebin/EmployeeProj/README.md

   ruleRights TEXT
 );

--- Create the 'employee' table
+-- Create the 'employee' table if not exists
 CREATE TABLE IF NOT EXISTS employee ( id INT AUTO_INCREMENT PRIMARY KEY, employeeID INT UNIQUE NOT NULL,